gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 All questions must contain verbatim material.

 The only exception to this is Situation type question quotations, which could potentially involve a single quotation, broken up by non-quotation words.
-This would result in the Situation quotation being written without the non-quotation words in the middle of the two quotations.
+This would result in the Situation quotation being written without the non-quotation words in the middle of the 2 quotations.

 On some question types, the addition of a single, approved, interrogative word at the very beginning or very end is required.